crcx/retroforth/literate/Rx.md

 Rx is Copyright (c) 2016-2018, Charles Childers

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
 IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 My thanks go out to Michal J Wallace, Luke Parrish, JGL, Marc Simpson, Oleksandr Kozachuk, Jay Skeer, Greg Copeland, Aleksej Saushev, Foucist, Erturk Kocalar, Kenneth Keating, Ashley Feniello, Peter Salvi, Christian Kellermann, Jorge Acereda, Remy Moueza, John M Harrison, and Todd Thomas.

-All of these great people helped in the development of Retro 10 & 11, without which Rx wouldn't have been possible.
+All of these great people helped in the development of RETRO 10 and 11, without which Rx wouldn't have been possible.